bask185/ArduinoToolchain/documentation/stateMachine.md

     break;
 }
 ```
 You can imagine that you get an enormous amount of messy code when you start filling in such a state machine with code and you have 30+ states.
-Especially if you are sill using numbers.
+Especially if you are still using numbers.

 To get more overhead I started creating functions for the state code.
 So every state was just calling a function.